alugocp/mdpublish/README.md

 Use it for easily publishing your digital journals or project ideas.

 ## Installation
-To install this package from GitHub, simply run the following:
+To install this package, simply run the following:
 ```bash
 pip install mdpublish
 ```